-I first fell in love with horror films around the age of seven.
-My Granny used to babysit for me and during the ‘70s, Hammer double bills were a feature on a Saturday nights.
-She seemed to find them mildly amusing, never flinching from gore nor fang.
+I first fell in love with horror around the age of seven.
+My Granny used to babysit during the ‘70s, when Hammer double bills were a feature on a Saturday nights.
+She found them amusing, never flinching from gore nor fang.

-Years later, when I questioned her relaxed attitude to the blood, terror and the screams of virgins, it was pointed out that as a tough Irish farmer in bleak Monaghan, sentimentality towards death and violence was thin on the ground.
-‘When the farm cat had kittens, they were thrown in a sack and bashed with a spade,’ deadpanned Dadda, possibly spinning a yarn.
-Why would she flinch at Christopher Lee?
+Years later, when I questioned her relaxed attitude to the blood and terror, it was pointed out that as a tough farmer in Monaghan, Ireland, sentimentality towards death and violence was unhelpful.

 Books of blood

-Perhaps the paranoid parents of today are sensitive to their kids’ reading materials, but in the ’70s, I’d wander into school fetes and snap up second-hand paperbacks by Dennis Wheatley, James Herbert and Stephen King.
+Perhaps modern parents are sensitive to their kids’ books, but in the ’70s, I’d wander into school fetes and snap up second-hand paperbacks by Dennis Wheatley, James Herbert and Stephen King.

-Aged 12, I became an avid reader of Fangoria, a glossy magazine specialising in horror, splatter and exploitation movies.
-In regular publication since ’79, the mag charted the boom in video nasties and the evolution of special effects championed by the likes of Alien, Friday the Thirteenth and Dawn of the Dead.
+Aged 12, I became an avid reader of Fangoria, a glossy mag specialising in horror, splatter and exploitation films.
+In regular publication since ’79, it charted the boom in video nasties and evolution of special effects championed by the likes of Alien, Friday the Thirteenth and Dawn of the Dead.

 Walls of gore